Things the DMV Driving Test Consists of in 2024

 DMV Driving Test Frequently Asked Questions (FAQs)

-What do I need to know for my road test?
+What do I need to know?

 All US states and Washington, DC, require an applicant to pass a road test before being issued a driver’s license.
 Note that in most states, you can obtain a driver’s license without taking a road test if you already hold a valid driver’s license issued by another state (because this implies that you passed the driving test in that state).
 Some states also let you waive the DMV road test if you already hold a valid driver’s license issued by certain foreign countries.
 Use our DMV Assistant to find out the exact DMV requirements for your situation.
+While driving tests generally consists of theoretical questions you need to answer correctly, there are certain nuances that differ across the various states that you need to know of.

-At what age will I be eligible to take a road test?
+At what age will I be eligible?

 The minimum age at which you may take a road test varies from state to state.
 Depending on the state, you may be eligible to take the road test if at least one of the following applies to you: